Skip to content

 api_endpoint = DFF.ENV('api_endpoint')

-Synchronous APIs can be created in "Manage / Synchronous API".
-It is a common way for external systems to call functions in DataFlux Func.
-The calling process executes synchronously, and after the function execution completes, the result can be returned directly to the caller.
+Func API can be created in "Management / Func API".
+It is a common way to externally call functions in DataFlux Func.
+The calling process can be synchronous or asynchronous.
+When executed synchronously, the function can directly return the result to the caller after execution.

-After creating a synchronous API for a function, various different calling methods are supported.
+After creating a Func API for a function, it supports multiple different calling methods.

-Additionally, the "simplified" form of POST supports file uploads.
-Below is the feature support list for various calling methods:
+In addition, the "Simplified" form of the POST method also supports file upload.
+The following is a list of features supported by various calling methods:

-Calling Method Passing kwargs Parameters kwargs Parameter Type Passing options File Upload Submitting Arbitrary Format Body
+Calling Method Pass kwargs Parameters kwargs Parameter Types Pass options File Upload Submit Arbitrary Format Body

-GET Standard Form Supported JSON Data Types Supported Not Supported Not Supported
+GET Standard Form Supported Data Types in JSON Supported Not Supported Not Supported

-POST Standard Form Supported JSON Data Types Supported Not Supported Not Supported
+POST Standard Form Supported Data Types in JSON Supported Not Supported Not Supported

-For calling methods where parameters in kwargs can only be strings, type conversion of parameters is required within the function.
-In the synchronous API list, you can click "API Call Example" to view specific calling methods.
+For calling methods where only strings can be passed in kwargs, parameter type conversion needs to be performed in the function.
+In the Func API list, you can click "API Calling Example" to view specific calling methods.

 Python